Why: Creating Photographs with Snow – Part 2

-For me snow is an extraordinary element to compose artistic photographs.
-It allows me to evoke a multitude of emotions and sensations that are difficult to translate with scenes without snow.
+For us, snow is an extraordinary element to include when composing artistic photographs.
+It allows us to evoke a multitude of emotions and sensations that are difficult to translate in scenes without snow.

-First of all, the snow evokes the vast expanses, the silence, the solitude, the emptiness.
+First of all, snow evokes dreams of vast expanses, silence, solitude, and emptiness.

-It also evokes purity because of its whiteness.
+It also evokes purity because of its bright whiteness.

-But it can also mean death and suffering because when it snows, it is usually very cold.
+But it can also mean death and suffering, because when it snows, it can be extremely cold.

-Everything depends on you, your state of mind of the moment.
+Everything depends on your state of mind in the moment.

-For example, for me snow is synonymous with my childhood in a small village in northern France.
-I built snowmen with my friends.
-They were laughter, shouts of joy during snowball battles, carelessness.
+For example, snow is synonymous with our childhood in a small village in northern France.
+We built snowmen with our friends as children.
+There was laughter, shouts of joy during snowball battles, and carelessness.

-The snow is also the sound of footsteps crying in an absolute calm.
-Nothing can disturb me.
-My whole body is soothed despite the cold around me.
+The snow is also the sound of footsteps in an absolute calm.
+Nothing can disturb us.
+The body is soothed despite the surrounding cold.

-But I also like to consider the snow as a rebirth.
-She covers everything.
-Then it will melt in the spring.
-A new life will be reborn.
+But I also like to consider the snow as a natural rebirth, because it shrouds nature during winter, and reveals it in the spring.
+New life will be reborn.
 It's very symbolic but that's how I conceive snowy landscapes.

 The Symbolism of the Snow

 Invariably, snow is associated with winter.
-It evokes muffled and padded sounds with the screeching of steps that break the crystals.
+It evokes muffled and padded sounds when steps fall upon its icy crystals.

-The snow evokes the color white, landscapes and vast expanses bathed in a white color.
-Under the snow, everything disappeared: trees that only show shapes, stones, earth.
-It's as if a crazy painter had begun to cover everything in a pristine white to better revive nature after an expiatory period.
+The snow evokes the color white, as landscapes and vast expanses are blanketed in its whiteness.
+With snow, everything has disappeared: trees, plants, stones, and earth.
+It is as if a crazy painter washed everything in a pristine white to better revive nature after an expiatory period.

-The snow also evokes suffering that is difficult for those who have no roof to shelter from the cold.
-It numbs bodies and souls.
+The snow also brings suffering for those who have no roof to shelter under from the cold.
+It numbs both the body and the soul.

-When the snow falls everything is silent unlike the rain which can be very noisy.
-The flakes even when they fall in number are silent.
-They elegantly wrap all the shapes that are offered to our eyes.
-The snow erases all the horrors of the world.
-It can sublimate a landscape by covering it with a large white coat.
+When the snow falls, everything is silent.
+This is quite different from rainfall, which can be very noisy.
+Regardless of their number, the flakes dance to the earth in silence.
+They elegantly wrap all the shapes of nature, erasing any horrors of the world.
+It can sublimate a landscape by covering it with a heavy white coat.

-The snow evokes silence, calm, loneliness, renewal, mystery, beauty, purity, serenity but also hardness because of the cold.
+The snow evokes silence, calmness, loneliness, renewal, mystery, beauty, purity, and serenity.
+It also reminds some people of bitterness, hardship, and pain.

-It is for this reason that it is a natural element which makes it possible to create scenes of dreamlike nature which makes us escape in another world.
+Snow is a natural element which makes it possible to create scenes of dreamlike nature that enable us to escape into another world.

 Snow is Only the Negative Space of a Nature Photo

-What is paradoxical with the snow is that you must have the impression with my explanations that it is the main subject of your photographs.
-Nevertheless, it is not the case.
-As I had in this article, it is only the negative space of your compositions.
+What is paradoxical with the snow is that you may have the impression with my explanations that the snow itself is the main subject of your photographs.
+However, this is not the case.
+As I had mentioned in this article, it is only the negative space of a photo’s compositions.

-In a landscape of snowy nature, you have trees, vegetation, a lake, mountains, etc.
+In a landscape of snowy nature, you capture trees, vegetation, a lake, mountains, etc.

-In an animal photograph you have a mammal, a bird or any other living being.
+In an animal photograph you portray a mammal, a bird, or any other living being.

-These are the centers of interest.
-The snow is only there to carry them and put them forward.
-They constitute the essential part of your photographs.
-You must use the snow to highlight them.
+The animals are the center of interest.
+The snow is only present to support them in standing out from the background.
+The animals constitute the essential part of your photographs, and the photographer must use the snow to highlight them.

-You have to find the right balance and the right placement in your compositions even if they are minimalist.
+You have to find the right balance and the right placement in your compositions even if they are minimalist photos.

-I advise you not to forget them when you compose and when you compose.
+I advise you not to forget the animals when you compose a photo with snow.

 Black and White or Color